Eric Kaler

-Eric William Kaler (born 1956) is a chemical engineer, professor, and university administrator.
-He currently serves as president of Case Western Reserve University, a position he began in 2021.
+Eric William Kaler (born 1956) is an American chemical engineer and university administrator.
+He has served as the president of Case Western Reserve University since 2021.

 From 2011 to 2019, Kaler was president of the University of Minnesota.
-He returned to scientific research and teaching in the university's Department of Chemical Engineering in January 2021.
+He then returned to scientific research and teaching in the university's Department of Chemical Engineering.
 Before coming to Minnesota, Kaler served from 2007 to 2011 as provost and senior vice president for academic affairs and vice president for Brookhaven affairs at Stony Brook University, New York.
-In the latter role he oversaw interactions with Brookhaven National Laboratory, which Stony Brook University co-manages with Battelle Memorial Institute.
+In the latter role he oversaw interactions with Brookhaven National Laboratory, which Stony Brook University and others co-manage with Battelle Memorial Institute.

 Early life and education

-Kaler was born in Burlington, Vermont, in 1956 as an only child in a military family that moved around a lot while his father served as a noncommissioned officer in the United States Air Force.
+Kaler was born in Burlington, Vermont, in 1956 as an only child in a military family.
+His father served as a noncommissioned officer in the United States Air Force.

 Kaler received his B.S.
 (1978) from California Institute of Technology and his Ph.D. in chemical engineering (1982) from the University of Minnesota under the direction of H. Ted Davis and L. E. Scriven.

-Career
+Early career

 He was an assistant professor (1982–87) and associate professor (1987–89) of chemical engineering at the University of Washington in Seattle.
 He joined the chemical engineering faculty of the University of Delaware in 1989 and was promoted to professor in 1991.
-He was named the Elizabeth Inez Kelley professor of chemical engineering in 1998, and was chair of the chemical engineering department from 1996 to 2000.
+He was named the Elizabeth Inez Kelley Professor of Chemical Engineering in 1998, and was chair of the Chemical Engineering Department from 1996 to 2000.
 He served as dean of the College of Engineering at the University of Delaware from 2000 to 2007 before moving on to Stony Brook to become Provost.
 He was a visiting professor at the University of Graz, Austria in 1995.

-Presidency of University of Minnesota (2011 - 2019)
+University of Minnesota presidency

 When Eric Kaler took office on July 1, 2011, he became only the second alumnus to rise to the position of University of Minnesota president.
+He was appointed President of the University of Minnesota after Robert Bruininks during a period of decreased funding from the state legislature to the University of Minnesota.
+During his first year in office the state legislature reduced appropriations to higher education down to a level that were equivalent to the funding amounts from 1998.